snipsco/snipsmanagercore/README.md

 ## Copyright

-This skill is provided by [Snips](https://www.snips.ai) as Open Source software.
+This library is provided by [Snips](https://www.snips.ai) as Open Source software.
 See [LICENSE.txt](https://github.com/snipsco/snipsmanagercore/blob/master/LICENSE.txt) for more information.